TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 23/Genesis 23.20.md

 ---

-And the field, and the cave that is therein, were made sure unto Abraham for a possession of a burying-place by the children of Heth.
+The field, and the cave that is in it, were deeded to Abraham for a possession of a burying place by the children of Heth.